AbhiDS91/Metaheuristics-Optimization/README.md

 ### Simulated Annealing and the Genetic algorithm are compared to see which gives the best fitness

-    For Simulated annealing two types of cooling methods were used and compared and then the best fitness value of the two will be chosen to be compared with the best fitness value of the genetic algorithm.
+    Two types of cooling methods were used and compared (Exponential and Arithmatic) for simulated annealing.
+The best fitness value yielded by the the two cooling methods (for simulated annealing) will be chosen and compared with the best fitness value from the genetic algorithm.

+    I used jupyter notebook to run my code.
+The following figure shows the importing of relavant packages and initilizations.